davidfurlong/Amation/README.md

 Amation
 ==========

-Made at PennApps X, 2014
+Made at PennApps X, 2014 by @c-h-, @jhil, @ethernetdan, @davidfurlong
 ----

-Design resources available on the google drive
+Animate and save SVGs.

+# Contributing

+See the issues

+# License

+???